 A primary care physician (or group of physicians) is one who establishes a relationship with an individual or a family for which he provides continuing surveillance of their health needs, comprehensive care for the acute and chronic disorders which he is qualified to care for, and access to the health care delivery system for those disorders requiring the services of other specialists.
 The physicians who meet this definition today are general/family physicians, general internists, and general pediatricians.
-To some degree, other specialists, such as cardiologists, gastroenterologists, obstetricians, and general surgeons, also provide primary care, especially access to the health care system.
+To some degree, other specialists, such as cardiologists, gastroenterologists, obstetric and, and general surgeons, also provide primary care, especially access to the health care system.
 They are not, however, identified either by education or practice as fulfilling consistently all of the requirements of primary care physicians.

 Many studies have been made in an attempt to determine the numbers and proportions of physicians needed in each of the various specialties, but there has been no general agreement on the optimal composition of the physician population.

 However, most observers of the health care field appear to be in agreement that:

-1) there is currently an inadequate number of physacians engaged in the delivery of primary care; 2) there is probably an agguate number, or even an excessive number, of physicians engaged in the delivery of certain types of secondary and tertiary care; 3) the proportions of graduates now engaged in graduate medical education, and the mature of the education, are such that the percentage of physicians engaged in primary care is likely to decrease ad the the percentage of physiciens engaged in percentage engaged in secondary and tertiary care is likely to increase.
+1) there is currently an inadequate number of physicians engaged in the delivery of primary care; 2) there is probably an adequate number, or even an excessive number, of physicians engaged in the delivery of certain types of secondary and tertiary care; 3) the proportions of graduates now engaged in graduate medical education, and the nature of that education, are such that the percentage of physicians engaged in primary care is likely to decrease and the percentage engaged in secondary and tertiary care is likely to increase.

-The problems related to the education of various kinds of primary care physiciens are somewhat different and are accordingly separated in their consideration below.
+The problems related to the education of various kinds of primary care physicians are somewhat different and are accordingly separated in their consideration below.

-CEMERAL FAMILY MEDICINE
+GENERAL/FAMILY MEDICINE